tomjebo/addin-workshop/Lesson4.md

 Now that you have the information, add a button to calculate our price table range B2:E7 (including our totals) and also to apply conditional formatting to the price table numbers in B3:E5.

-4.1 Add the button to recalculate the range of the prices table
+4.1 Add the button to recalculate the range of the prices table.

-4.2 In the same button handler, add code to apply conditional formatting
+4.2 In the same button handler, add code to apply conditional formatting.

 Hints:

 - It might be convenient to remove the stock multiply buttons from the sample code to make room for your new buttons.